-To appeal decisions regarding admission, progression, or graduation in the nursing program (Office of the Chair of the Nursing Department).
-Students who wish to appeal a previously made decision must refer to the Nursing Student Handbook for the process.
+To appeal decisions regarding admission, progression, or graduation in the education program (Office of the Chair of the Education

-To appeal decisions regarding admission, progression, or graduation in the education program (Office of the Chair of the Education Department).
+Department).
 The student must submit a written letter and schedule a meeting with the Education Department Chair within 14 calendar days after the end of the academic term in which the issue of disagreement occurred.